guilload/guilload.github.io/_posts/2014-06-28-python-string-interning.md

               8 RETURN_VALUE
 {% endhighlight %}

 As you know, in Python everything is an object and Code objects are Python objects which represent pieces of bytecode.
-A Code object carries along with all the information needed to execute: constants, variable names and so on.
+A Code object carries along with all the information needed to execute: constants, variable names, and so on.
 It turns out that when building a Code object in CPython, some more strings are interned:

 {% highlight C %}
 PyCodeObject *